 The CSE minor is a collaboration in program design and implementation between UVM’s Computer Science and Education Departments.
-This alliance provides innovative programming and collaborative teaching and research.
+This alliance provides innovative programming, teaching and research.

-Designed for students interested in computer science education in schools and other settings, the CSE minor includes 6 courses (19 credits).
-There are 5 required courses (16 credits) in Computer Science and 1 required course (3 credits) in the Department of Education: EDSC 237 - Methods of Teaching Computer Science in Secondary Schools.
+Designed for students interested in computer science education in schools and other settings, the CSE minor includes six courses (19 credits).
+There are five required courses (16 credits) in Computer Science and one required course (3 credits) in the Department of Education.

 Secondary Education students seeking licensure in grades 7-12 are eligible for an endorsement in Computer Science Education to go along with their primary licensure.
 The Secondary Education Program also offers a major concentration in Computer Science for students interested in computer science as their primary endorsement area for licensure.

-EDSC 237: Teaching Computer Science in Secondary School – 3 credits
+- EDSC 3990: Special Topics: Teaching Computer Science in Secondary School – 3 credits